 The proposal suggests a de minimis threshold of the lower of Euro 10,000 or 1% of the BEFIT tax base for amending tax assessments e.g., as a result of local audit activity.
 This threshold is far too low and may result in the BEFIT return having to be filed multiple times due to local audits.

-Regarding the proposal of setting-up a 3 levels risk assessment, which sees the possibility that, in the high-risk zone, a tax adjustment or a Tax Audit could be activated, it may be noticed the following considerations:
+In Article 51, the proposal outlines a 3-level risk assessment framework, suggesting that transactions deemed high-risk may be appropriate for audit and transactions deemed medium-risk may be appropriate for further inquiry.
+The framework is copied below.